utsavkarkee/photosync/docs/docs/administration/reverse-proxy.md

 }
 ```

-By doing so, you'll maintain the functionality of Let's Encrypt while allowing mobile clients to access the necessary Immich path without obstruction.
+By doing so, you'll maintain the functionality of Let's Encrypt while allowing mobile clients to access the necessary  Photosync  path without obstruction.

 ### Caddy example config